-Goal #4: Students will develop knowledge needed to assess problems that impact client systems of various sizes.
+Goal #4: Students will develop knowledge needed to engage, assess, intervene, and evaluate problems that impact client systems of various sizes.

 Goal #5: Students will develop knowledge and skills to practice social work from a generalist perspective.

-Competency #5 Graduates will promote human rights and social and economic justice.
+Competency #3 Graduates of the program will advance human rights and social, economic, and environmental justice.

-Competency #10 Graduates will have the knowledge and skills required for engaging, assessing, intervening and evaluating with individuals, families, groups, organizations, and communities.
+Competency #6 Graduates of the program will engage with individuals, families, groups, organizations, and communities.

 Catalogue Description of Social Work Major